BottyGPT / DocsGPT deployment story

 3. Self-hosted infrastructure (DevOps)

-When you self-host, you are responsible for server hosting, backend hosting, vector DB, and Docker.
-The sections below spell out what each entails and how to set them up.
+In self-hosted mode, we own server hosting, backend hosting, vector DB, and Docker.
+The sections below capture what each component means in practice and how it fits into the overall stack.

 3.1 Server hosting

-You need a machine that will run the DocsGPT stack 24/7 and be reachable by the widget on your sites.
+We ran the DocsGPT stack on a machine that stays up 24/7 and is reachable by the widget on our sites.

 Recommendations: